AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 ## Step 6 - Add Data Types {#add-data-types}

-The Content Fragment Model essentially is a schema for your Content Fragments.
-I.e. it defines what fields/data types the model contains.
+The Content Fragment Model is essentially a schema for your Content Fragments.
+I.e. it defines what fields/data types that the model contains.
 By clicking **Open** in the previous **Success** dialog, you are taken to the Content Fragment Editor, where you can define fields for the Content Fragment model using a drag-and-drop interface.

 ![The Content Fragment Model Editor](assets/step-6.png)